3 Undeniable Reasons Why You Need Online Anonymity

 Medical questions are another sensitive area.
 It’s not uncommon to hear stories of young girls who got pregnant or contracted an STI and want to seek out medical advice without their parents finding out.
 The guy who’s having weird bowel movements may also want answers while remaining anonymous.

-The list goes on: people who struggle with mental health issues, people who are cheating in relationships, people who need divorce advice, people who are caught up in legal issues and don’t want to incriminate themselves, etc.
+The list goes on: people who struggle with mental health issues, people who are cheating in relationships, people who need divorce advice, those caught up in legal issues and don’t want to incriminate themselves, etc.

-We’ve all been in situations where we’ve taken our online anonymity for granted, and we’ll find ourselves in many more of those same situations as the years go by.
+We’ve all been in situations where we’ve taken our online anonymity for granted.
+We’ll find ourselves in many more of those same situations as the years go by.
 How would you feel if every single question of yours was tied to your real-life identity?

 This is one reason why Reddit is so popular as a hub for online communities.
 You don’t even have to provide an email address to create an account, which allows people to make “throwaway” accounts and ask or provide information without risking their identities.

 If you’re worried about your anonymity online, there are some practical steps you can take to protect it:

 Use a VPN

 A VPN is one of the best investments you can make to protect yourself online.
 It works by encrypting the data you send over the internet.
 This stops other people from being able to see what you do online.
 There are hundreds of VPN providers you can choose from.

 But avoid free VPNs as these companies often make money by selling off user data.
 Instead, check our list of the best VPN services .

 Browse With Tor